Equivariant Trees and Partition Complexes: A review of partition complexes and trees

 We say a layered tree is \emph{non-degenerate} if its associated simplex is.
 Visually, this condition means that there is no layer whose vertices are all unary.
 Additionally, a layered tree is \emph{elementary} if every layer contains exactly one non-unary vertex.
 A vertex is in a layer if it is the source of an edge in the layer.
 Both examples above are non-degenerate, but neither is elementary.

 \begin{remark} The exclusion of the trivial partitions in $\mathcal P(\mathbf n)$ imposes restrictions on what a layered tree can look like before the first layer and after the final layer.
-Specifically, excluding the coarsest partition means we do not allow the layer closest to the root in any $k$-simplex to be degenerate:

-and excluding the finest partition means we do not allow the 0-th layer to be degenerate:
+Specifically, excluding the coarsest partition means we do not allow the layer closest to the root in any $k$-simplex to be degenerate (depicted below left), and and excluding the finest partition means we do not allow the 0-th layer to be degenerate (depicted below right):

 \end{remark}